mssamhan31/Solar-Curtailment/README.md

 This open source tool is written as part of RACE for 2030, Curtailment and Network Voltage Analysis Study (CANVAS) project.
 The development of the open source tool is supported by funding from Digital Grid Futures Institute (DGFI), University of New South Wales (UNSW).
-This tool measures the amount of curtailed energy from a residential or commercial distributed energy resource such as distributed PV and/or battery energy storage system (BESS) via one of the following inverter power quality response modes (PQRM):
+This tool measures the amount of curtailed energy from a residential or commercial distributed energy resource such as distributed PV (D-PV) and/or battery energy storage system (BESS) via one of the following inverter power quality response modes (PQRM):
 1. Tripping (inverter cease to operate during high voltage conditions)
 2. V-VAr Response (high levels of VAr absorbtion and injection limits inverter maximum real power)
 3. V-Watt Response (inverter linearly reduces its real power output as a function of voltage conditions)